Seafood Trends - June 14, 2019

 The seafood industry is seeing pressure on inventory and higher pricing on both white shrimp and black tigers.

 (MEXICAN BROWNS AND WHITES):

-There is a concern on browns, as well as large-size shrimp that are in very tight supply.
+Suppliers have a concern on browns, as well as large size shrimp that are in very tight supply.

 ATLANTIC FARMED SALMON: